bairahmat/Setup-My-Ubuntu/README.md

 | --do_install    | Call install function                                                |
 | --do_config     | Call config function                                                 |

-If one or more of the *--do_** parameters are used, only the according functions will be called, but not the others.
-These parameters do not have priority, so if you use both *--offline* and *--do_install*, nothing will happen.
+- If one or more of the *--do_...* parameters are used, only the according functions will be called, but not the others.
+- These parameters do not have priority, so if you use both *--offline* and *--do_install*, nothing will happen.
+- The order of parameters is irrelevant.

+#### Functions:

+- homedir: Clean up home directory, create .customrc
+- update: Add repositories, update & upgrade
+- install: Install software and configure it
+- config: Configure different things, including SSH, desktop settings, gnome-terminal & other pre-installed software

+#### USER variables:

+- USER_GIT_NAME: the name that will appear in Git commits, etc.
+- USER_GIT_EMAIL: the email address that will appear in Git commits, etc.
+- USER_SSH_BANNER: the banner you will see if you login remotely via SSH
+- USER_SSH_KEYS: your public keys
+- USER_DLLOC: the country-specific domain code that will be used to select the download servers for apt-get, like "us" for USA, "fr" for France or "de" for Germany

 <hr>